Keeping your brain sharp across the lifespan

 For years, dementia prevention was mostly theoretical.
 We knew risk factors, but did interventions actually help?

-The FINGER trial (Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability) was the first large randomized controlled trial to prove that lifestyle intervention can prevent cognitive decline.
+The FINGER trial, also known as the Finnish Geriatric Intervention Study to Prevent Cognitive Impairment and Disability, was the first large randomized controlled trial to prove that lifestyle intervention can prevent cognitive decline.

 The Study

-Researchers recruited over 1,200 older adults (ages 60-77) at elevated dementia risk.
-Half received a multidomain intervention; half received standard health advice.
-As Dr. Miia Kivipelto, lead investigator of the FINGER trial at the Karolinska Institute, has noted, "We wanted to test whether a comprehensive approach targeting multiple risk factors simultaneously could prevent cognitive decline in at-risk individuals."
+The trial was led by Dr. Miia Kivipelto at the Karolinska Institute.
+Researchers at the Karolinska Institute recruited over 1,200 older adults (ages 60-77) at elevated dementia risk.
+Half received a multidomain intervention.
+Half received standard health advice.
+As noted by Dr. Kivipelto, "We wanted to test whether a comprehensive approach targeting multiple risk factors simultaneously could prevent cognitive decline in at-risk individuals."

 The intervention combined: